St Andrew Holborn (parish): Civil parishes (as regards secular matters)

 In 1723 the Middlesex bulk of the ecclesiastical parish was first split: its north-west corner became St George the Martyr, Queen Square (not to be confused with St George, Bloomsbury to the immediate west) and the rest remained St Andrew, Holborn.
 The two however recombined for civic, secular purposes in 1767 to create St Andrew Holborn Above the Bars with St George the Martyr; the latter at approximately the same time shed its part in the City of London to become its own parish as to lay purposes: St Andrew Holborn Below the Bars and over time under the auspices of the Farringdon Without City Ward.

 Both parishes bore quasi-civil parish (CP) areas separate from their parochial church councils.
 By comparison and not to be confused St Giles in the Fields and St George Bloomsbury Ancient Parish-turned Civil Parish existed 1774-1930.
-St Andrew Holborn Below the Bars existed abolished as a civil parish 1767-1907.
+St Andrew Holborn Below the Bars existed abolished as a civil parish 1767-1907 when it was merged to form London parish.